Coderbug3407/SNORE-GUARD-app/README.md

 ---

 Data from ESP32 is send to Azure IoT Hub - then the Azure Function take that data and save into Cosmos DB.
 Then I use fast API to take and visualize in this mobile app.
-It is my capstone project link of fast api: https://github.com/Coderbug3407/pillow-fashAPI
+It is the part of my capstone project.

+link of fast api: https://github.com/Coderbug3407/pillow-fashAPI

 ## 🚀 Features